mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.5 =

+* Fixed problem with tabs not working correctly on Settings page.
+* Corrected default setting on donation link.

 = Version 0.4 =

-* Added support for missing Google Forms fields (
+* Added support for missing Google Forms fields.
 * Added more CSS styles based on new form fields.
 * Added FAQs and Usage content by retrieving it from the WordPress repository.
 * Removed some debug code.